sap-tutorials/Tutorials/tutorials/hana-dbx-create-schema/hana-dbx-create-schema.md

     ![add new user1 connection](user1-connection0.png)

-    Open a new SQL Console and notice that it using USER1 and the schema is HOTEL.
+    Open a new SQL console and notice that it using USER1 and the schema is HOTEL.

     ![user1 connection sql console](user1-connection.png)

-4. The following example demonstrates the privileges using the newly opened SQL Console.
+4. The following example demonstrates the privileges using the newly opened SQL console.
 Notice that USER2 does not have the privilege  to perform an insert.

     ```SQL
     CREATE TABLE TEST(